InternLM/xtuner/docs/en/user_guides/dataset_format.md

 ### Method 1

-The text of User1, Assistant1, User2, Assistant2, and User3 is all considered as the input part of the model, while the text of Assistant3 is viewed as the prediction part of the model.
+The text of System, User1, Assistant1, User2, Assistant2, and User3 is all considered as the input part of the model, while the text of Assistant3 is viewed as the prediction part of the model.
 Only the loss from the Assistant3 part is involved in the weight update.

 <div  align="center">
 <img src="https://github.com/open-mmlab/mmrazor/assets/41630003/ff4a44c4-43d7-45a7-8749-19b545f90207" alt="Image" width=1100" />